rohithmx11/Covid-Data-Project/README.md

-# How HDI and Demographics Shaped the Global Impact of COVID-19
+# Global Lessons from COVID-19: How HDI and Demographics Shaped the Pandemic's Impact
 ## Development, Demographics, and Pandemic A Data-Driven Perspective.
 ![49697047852_312e17f4ba_o](https://github.com/user-attachments/assets/bc523c45-12cd-4906-9155-d52fcbc7b82b)
 ### COVID — 19 affected every corner of the world, but the intensity and outcomes varied significantly across regions and countries.
 Using data-driven analysis, this article explores how factors like Human Development Index(HDI), demographics, and testing rates influenced the infection and fatality rates during the pandemic.